Metwalley/laptop-analysis/README.md

 ## Future Improvements
 - More advanced feature engineering for predictive modeling.
-- Visualizations to enhance understanding of price distribution.

 ## Author
 Developed as part of a data cleaning and analysis project.